7 min read

 “Yes.
 It’s normal to be scared.
 But we’re going to be okay.
 Now, we have to get going again.
 Do you need to do any business?”

 Something moved off to my left.
-I looked at the trees in time to see green eyes staring at me over a rifle.
-Before I could move, searing pain ripped across my shoulder.
+I looked at the trees in time to see green eyes staring at me from over a rifle.
+Before I could move, searing pain ripped across my shoulder and an unbelievably loud sound ripped through the air.
 JJ screamed.
-After a split second of indecision, Alaina shoved him to the ground and covered him.
-I tried to recover and grabbed my rifle while tracking the retreating shooter.

-Struggling to use my left arm, I ran toward the last spot I saw him, but he’d vanished.
-I wasn’t thrilled with the idea of following him in the wrong direction.
+Struggling to use my left arm, I ran in the direction of the fleeing man, who had vanished.
+I didn’t see him anywhere, and I wasn’t thrilled with the idea of tracking him.
 Instead, I’d rather get Alaina and JJ as far away as possible.

 I approached them and helped Alaina up.
 “We need to move.”